 Supervisor Letourneau serves as Chairman of the Board’s Finance, Government Operations and Economic Development Committee, which oversees county services, finances, and economic development efforts.

 Supervisor Letourneau represents Loudoun on the Northern Virginia Transportation Commission (NVTC), which oversees public transit.
-Currently serving as Chairman, he is the first Loudoun County Supervisor to serve as an officer of NVTC.
+He served as NVTC Chairman in 2019 and is currently serving as the immediate past chairman.
+He was the first Loudoun County Supervisor to serve as an officer of NVTC.
 He previously served as Vice Chairman in 2018 and as Secretary-Treasurer in 2017.
-He is also the first Loudoun County Supervisor to serve on the Washington Metropolitan Area Transit Authority (Metro) Board of Directors, representing Virginia as an Alternate Director.
+He is also the first Loudoun County Supervisor to serve on the Washington Metropolitan Area Transit Authority (Metro) Board of Directors, representing Virginia as a Principal Director.

-Supervisor Letourneau has represented Loudoun on the Route 28 Transportation Improvement District Commission and the Metropolitan Washington Council of Governments Board of Directors (COG) since 2012.
-In 2018, he served as COG Chairman, the first from Loudoun since 1983.
+Supervisor Letourneau has represented Loudoun on the Route 28 Transportation Improvement District Commission since 2012.
+In 2018, he served as the Metropolitan Washington Council of Governments (COG) Board of Directors Chairman, the first from Loudoun since 1983.
 The board governs the independent, nonprofit association that brings area leaders from 24 jurisdictions in Maryland, Virginia and the District of Columbia together to address major regional issues.
 He served as COG Corporate President in 2014 and was elected vice president of the COG Board of Directors in 2016.
-He also serves on the COG Region Forward committee.
+He also serves on the National Capital Region Transportation Planning Board.

 In his professional capacity, he serves as Managing Director of Communications and Media for the Global Energy Institute at the U.S. Chamber of Commerce.